Smoothed Circulant Embedding with Applications to Multilevel Monte Carlo Methods for PDEs with Random Coefficients: Conclusions and Outlook

 Circulant Embedding methods are computationally efficient methods for sampling from random fields, as they exploit the Fast Fourier Transform algorithm to achieve speed-up.
 In the context of uncertainty quantification using Multilevel Monte Carlo for PDEs with random coefficients, this can be applied to generate realisations from the random parameter.

 In some applications, such as groundwater flow, we are interested in the case when the covariance function associated with the random parameter has a short correlation length relative to the size of the computational domain, so that realisations exhibit small-scale fluctuations.
-In such a case, it is not possible to use very coarse meshes in the MLMC estimator, which limits the subsequent number of levels we can exploit.
-The circulant embedding with smoothing technique developed here alleviates this issue by producing approximate samples from the random field, which allows to freely choose the mesh size used in the coarsest level approximation of MLMC.
-This paper looks not only at the theoretical analysis of the corresponding approximation error, but also showcases numerical results which illustrate the computational savings that the smoothing technique can achieve in practical examples.
+In such a case, it is not possible to use very coarse meshes in the MLMC estimator, which limits the subsequent number of levels we can exploit. {Hence, this renders the standard MLMC method computationally expensive}.

+The circulant embedding with smoothing technique developed here alleviates this issue by producing approximate samples from the random field, which allows to freely choose the mesh size used in the coarsest level approximation of MLMC. {By exploiting these cheap approximations computed with a large mesh size, we do not modify the asymptotic behaviour of the cost, but we reduce the constant in the complexity result by up to a factor of 5-10}.
+This paper looks not only at the theoretical analysis of the approximation error {introduced by smoothing the random field samples}, but also showcases numerical results which illustrate the computational savings that the smoothing technique can achieve in practical examples.

 A straightforward extension is to integrate the proposed approach with MLQMC.
 As QMC estimators are known to outperform standard MC, we expect that this would yield a more efficient method.
 In addition, the smoothing technique is similar in nature to the level-dependent truncation of the KL-expansion.
 Analogous extensions could be developed for the spectral representation method \citep{rice_mathematical_1944, shinozuka_digital_1972}, the wavelet reconstruction approach \citep{zeldin_random_1996} or the white noise sampling scheme \citep{lindgren_explicit_2011}.